rust-lang/this-week-in-rust/drafts/2016-12-06-this-week-in-rust.md

 # Crate of the Week

-Since there were no nominations, this week has to go without a Crate of the Week.
-Sorry.
+This week's Crate of the Week is [seahash](https://crates.io/crates/seahash), a statistically well-tested fast hash.
+Thanks to Vikrant Chaudhary for the suggestion!
 [Submit your suggestions and votes for next week][submit_crate]!

 [submit_crate]: https://users.rust-lang.org/t/crate-of-the-week/2704

 # Call for Participation